efferone/crongui/README.md

 ![cron5.png](cron5.png)

 attempt at making a GUI crontab editor. originally to help colleagues who weren't so used to cron.

 copied over my from Gitea now that it is "public-ready", and hoping others will benefit.

+# help from genAI disclaimer ~ ~ ~

+Python is still something I'm getting to grips with so thanks to Claude for lots of help and answering a hundred "what have I done wrong here" questions

 # Features